mgechev/angularjs-style-guide/README.md

     └── model1.spec.js
 ```

-* The `app.js` file contains route definitions, configuration and/or manual bootstrap (if required).
+* The `app.js` file should contains route definitions, configuration and/or manual bootstrap (if required).
-* Each JavaScript file should only hold a single component.
+* Each JavaScript file should only hold **a single component**.
 The file should be named with the component's name.
-* Use Angular project structure template like [Yeoman](http://yeoman.io), [ng-boilerplate](http://joshdmiller.github.io/ng-boilerplate/#/home).
+* Use AngularJS project structure template like [Yeoman](http://yeoman.io), [ng-boilerplate](http://joshdmiller.github.io/ng-boilerplate/#/home).

-I prefer the first structure because it makes common components easier to find.

 Conventions about component naming can be found in each component section.